-Extensive development planned for 2020
+Extensive development planned

 Following the recent $500,000 development of the Middle Years 7-9, creating new contemporary spaces in line with the new integrated, project based learning and Middle Years structure implemented in 2019, excitingly, the next phase of development works is scheduled to take place over the course of 2019/ 2020.